 In addition, support from the non-profit, philanthropic Abbott Fund is aggregated and reported in an annual Internal Revenue Service 990-PF filing.
 This information is available on the Web site www.foundationcenter.org.
 Abbott continues to evaluate other ways to enhance transparency.

 The following attached reports include direct payments more than $200 from Abbott's U.S. and Puerto Rico businesses.
+The former St. Jude Medical business is included beginning in 2018.
 The reports may be updated from time to time.